MariusOech/python-neo4j-graph-workflow/README.md

    - `Graph-categorical-final.ipynb` for the Python-only workflow
    - `Neo4j-FINAL-organized.ipynb` for the Aura-integrated workflow
    - `Filter-interface.ipynb` for filtering and inspection
-3. Open the generated HTML files locally in your browser to explore the interactive graph outputs.
+3. Open the generated HTML files through the GitHub Pages links above, or locally in your browser.
 4. Use the CSV and Cypher files in `exports/` for downstream analysis or Neo4j import.

 ---